-- Preview Email Newsletter

 BARRE, VT - This week, U.S. Senator Peter Welch (D-Vt.), a member of the Judiciary Committee, celebrated with new United States citizens, their families and loved ones, and Vermont leaders at a Naturalization Ceremony held in Barre.
 U.S. District Judge Mary Kay Lanthier presided.

-"We all know that every country has it more PR
+"We all know that every country has its challenges, but what all of us today-right here, more PR

 |